krystophny/krystophny.github.io/research.md

 **Theoretical plasma physics**<br>
 Application of Hamiltonian mechanics, perturbation theory, chaos and fractal geometry to fusion plasmas.
+Kinetic theory of resonant transport at low collisionality.
-Resonant transport at low collisionality.
 Tokamak plasmas with non-axisymmetric perturbations.
 Studies of energetic alpha particles and neoclassical computations for stellarator optimization.

 **Physics-informed machine learning**<br>